 General Degree Requirements:

-The M.A. in Economics is a 48 - unit program (12 regular courses).
-Students normally complete coursework in four semesters, though completion in three semesters is possible for well-prepared students.
+The M.A. in Economics is a 36 - unit program (9 regular courses).
+Students normally complete coursework in three semesters, though completion in two semesters is possible for well-prepared students.
 Up to 16 units per semester may be taken when approved by the Faculty Advisor.
 No master’s thesis is required for the M.A. in Economics.

 - Quantitative Methods